albert97/Snippet_Tech/_posts/2020-03-21-Ghost-Fluid-Method.md

 </html>
 <h2 class="section-heading">Thermodynamic consideration and equation of states </h2>

 The state governing equation (i.e. Euler's equation) for the dynamics of a compressible material are insufficient to completely describe the physical processes involved.
 There are more unknowns than equations, therefore a closure condition is required.
 Such closing condition can be described by an equation of state.
-A system in thermodynamic equilibrium can be completely described by the basic thermodynamic variables pressure $p$ and specific volume $v$.
-As two materials involved in the simulation are thermally ideal gases therefore the relationship between thermodynamic variables $ p, v, T$ take the simple expression:
+A system in thermodynamic equilibrium can be completely described by the basic thermodynamic variables pressure $p$ and specific volume v.
+As two materials involved in the simulation are thermally ideal gases therefore the relationship between thermodynamic variables  p, v, T take the simple expression:

 $$
     T = \frac{pv}{R}